 A 2016 study, however, also found that if you’re short on sleep, you’re less likely to feel the brain-boosting effects of caffeine.
 After three days of restricting sleep to five hours per night, participants in the 48-person study group felt reduced effects of two daily 200-milligram doses of caffeine.

-See also How to Get a Good Night's Sleep.
+Related: How to Get a Good Night’s Sleep

 Preparing for a presentation?
 Focus on getting into a regular sleep pattern the week before.
 Then try breaking for coffee once you’ve reviewed the materials for better memory recall.

 Caffeine can help your heart and your liver.